PCP CAR FINANCE

 It is up to the lender whether they decide to offer PCP deals on used cars.
 It’s essential for the finance company that the future value of the second-hand car won’t be too low or hard to predict (as this influences the balloon payment).
 If you shop around, you’ll likely be able to find a used car at low monthly payments.

 Some finance lenders won’t offer Personal Contract Purchase on certain cars – the final value of the vehicle will either be too low or too volatile to predict.
 For example, many lenders won’t lend on a car that will be ten years old (or over 100,000 miles) at the end of the contract term.
-You’ll need to look at this on a case-by-case basis, but generally, lower monthly payments are possible to get on second-hand cars up to a few years old.
+You’ll need to look at this on a case-by-case basis, but generally, lower monthly payments are possible on second-hand cars up to a few years old.

 New Car PCP Deals